matte21/HackerRankChallenges/README.md

 This repo contains solutions to the challenges on HackerRank I am taking for fun and to prepare for interviews.
 Roughly one challenge a day will be added.

-Solutions are stored under `solutions/`.
+Solutions are stored under [solutions/](solutions/).
 Each challenge has a root folder named after itself.
 Each of such folders contains the solution under `pkg/solution/<problem_name>.go`.
-For instance, the solution to the problem with name [SockMerchant](SockMerchant) is located under [`solutions/SockMerchant/pkg/solution/sockmerchant.go`](solutions/SockMerchant/pkg/solution/sockmerchant.go).
+For instance, the solution to the problem with name [SockMerchant](solutions/SockMerchant) is located under [`solutions/SockMerchant/pkg/solution/sockmerchant.go`](solutions/SockMerchant/pkg/solution/sockmerchant.go).
 Under the root dir of each challenge there's a README with a link to the challenge statement and other information.